Germ 4-10 days

-Good choice for the North because it can be planted in cool soil, the Fava produces an erect 2 to 3 foot stalk and bean pods form from white and black flowers along its length.
-Pods can be as long as 10 inches and beans are very large, like an elongated penny.
+Good choice for the North because it can be planted in cool soil, the Fava produces an erect 2-3’ stalk and bean pods form from white and black flowers along its length.
+Pods can can grow to 10” and beans are large like an elongated penny.
 If planted early, harvest will begin in July and last until a frost.
 Can be planted close, 9 per square foot.
 We use them like limas.
-30-40 seeds.
+30-40 seeds (due to their size)

 Outside- Bush type: 1” deep and 4-6” apart with soil temperatures above 60 degrees and after the last frost.
 Planting under 60 degrees results in poor germination.
 Pole type: Plant 1” deep and 3- 4” apart for trellis/pole growth.
 Drying type: 1” deep and 5-6” apart.
 Leave beans on the plant until the leaves are falling and pods are dry and withered